The knock sensors (KS) job, is to monitor the engine, for any signs of detonation.

 Detonation is a sound that occurs, when there is a second unplanned ignition within a cylinder.
 However, it is separate, from the regular controlled ignition from a spark plug.

-Knock sensors (KS) monitor this frequency, because; the second ignition, creates a second flame front.
-As a result, when those two reactions collide, you get a knock.
-Detonation produces, a distinct, mechanical knocking sound.
-But, is usually detected, at higher engine speeds or a sudden increase in engine load.
+Knock sensors (KS) monitor this frequency, because the second ignition, creates a second flame front.
+Consequently, when those two reactions collide, you get a knock.
+Detonation produces, a sharp, mechanical knocking sound.
+But, is usually detected, at higher engine speeds or a sudden, increase in engine load.

 So, to prevent detonation, knock sensors, monitor the frequency, at which normal detonation occurs.
-Consequently, providing the (PCM), with a continuous live data stream, that allows the (PCM), to control the ignition timing.
+Consequently, giving the (PCM), continuous live stream data, that allows the (PCM), to control the ignition timing.

 So, the advantage of this is, that the (PCM), can always keep the ignition timing advanced.
 Therefore, suitable for any given set of engine operating conditions.
-As a result, increasing engine efficiency and fuel economy; while reducing emissions.
-In other words, defective knock sensors have, a direct bearing on engine operation and efficiency.
+As a result, adding to engine efficiency and fuel economy, while lowering emissions.
+In other words, defective knock sensors, have a direct bearing on engine operation and efficiency.